Cynthia Gibb

-Cynthia Gibb (born December 14, 1963) is an American actress and former model who has starred in film and on television.
+Cynthia Lowrie Gibb (born December 14, 1963), also credited as Cindy Gibb, is an American actress and former model who has starred in film and on television.
 She began her career as a cast member on the musical television drama Fame, based on the movie of the same name.
 She also appeared in the films Youngblood (1986), Salvador (1986), Malone (1987), Short Circuit 2 (1988) and Death Warrant (1990).
 She received a Golden Globe nomination for her performance as Gypsy Rose Lee in the film Gypsy (1993).

-Life and career
+Early life

-Gibb grew up in Westport, Connecticut, and graduated from Staples High School.
+Cynthia Lowrie Gibb was born December 14, 1963, in Bennington, Vermont.
+She grew up in Westport, Connecticut and attended Staples High School.

+Career

 At the age of 14, she began assignments with the Ford Modeling Agency in New York City.
 She was on the cover of Vogue and Young Miss magazines.
-She was cast for her first film role, a small part as a Young Fan in Woody Allen's 1980 film Stardust Memories.
+She was cast for her first film role in 1980, as a Young Fan in the Woody Allen film Stardust Memories.